 Walking is one of the easiest and best activities for losing weight and staying fit.
-To get the most benefit, some organizations recommend that you aim to take 10,000 steps per day.
-It’s certainly a great goal to strive for.
+To get the most benefit, the gold standard is to aim for 10,000 steps a day.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy